ruuda/blog/posts/the-yaml-document-from-hell.md

 Yaml is full of footguns and its friendliness is deceptive.
 In this post I want to demonstrate this through an example.

+This post is a rant,
+and more opinionated than my usual writing.

 ## Yaml is really, really complex

 Json is simple.